sgrem/study-notes/LESSON04.md

 	[Plan for updating an Android project to target new version](AndroidProjectUpgrade.txt)

+* Opened T03.03-Exercise-RecyclerViewAdapter

+	extends RecyclerView.Adapter<GreenAdapter.NumberViewHolder>

+	Override onCreateViewHolder
+	* get context from viewgroup parameter
+	* get LayoutInflater from context
+	* inflate the recyclerview item layout to create a view
+	* create a new NumberViewHolder and pass in the view

+	Override onBindViewHolder and call the numberviewholder bind method passing in the position integer

 ### Reflections Q + A

 **What are the pros and cons of RecyclerView vs ListView?**